magento/magento2-page-builder/docs/reference/knockout-bindings.md

 **Configuration:**

-Please see the options listed on jQuery UI's Sortable API page: http://api.jqueryui.com/sortable/
+See the options listed on jQuery UI's Sortable API page: http://api.jqueryui.com/sortable/

 **Usage:**

 ```html
 <div data-bind="sortable: getSortableOptions()" />
 ```
-_As jQuery UI can have callback functions we recommend providing this configuration from a function within your Knockout view model._
+_Because jQuery UI can have callback functions, we recommend providing this configuration from a function within your Knockout view model._

 ### `draggable` binding